prahul/capstone-ai-production/README.md

 3. Open terminal and navigate to capstone-proj...e.g cd Users/yourid/Documents/capstone-proj
 4. docker build -t capstone-proj .
 5. docker run -it capstone-proj capstoneproject.py
+6. All docker creation files can be found in capstone-proj-testcase

+# Run Unit Test Cases
+1. Get all the files from capstone-proj-testcase
+2. If running the test cases from Jupyter Notebook, then open testcapstoneproject.ipynb in jupyter notebook and run.
+3. If running from command line, issue the following command from command line..
+           $ python -m unittest testcapstoneproject